Recommendations

 Interfaces with network or broadcast addresses

-SMC no longer allows interfaces with network or broadcast addresses to be created so that interfaces correspond to SNS firewalls.
+SMC no longer allows interfaces to be created with network or broadcast addresses, to ensure that interfaces correspond to SNS firewalls.

 Before updating SMC, ensure that you do not have such interfaces in your configuration.
 Otherwise, the SMC administration interface will become unusable, and you will need to restore a snapshot or shadow copy of your virtual machine.